Spider201866/Alan_web/README.md

     - **Final CSP configuration is in `config/index.js` (as of June 20, 2025)**.

 This combination of server-side CSP configuration (now in `config/index.js`), HTML refactoring, and client-side cache clearing ultimately resolved the issues.

+### Deployment: SQLite Path on Railway

+**Symptom:**
+- The application fails to start or crashes on Railway with an error related to `better-sqlite3` and being unable to open the database file, often mentioning a path like `/app/alan-data.db`.

+**Diagnosis & Resolution:**
+- Railway uses ephemeral filesystems.
+Any files written to the standard project directory (`/app`) will be lost on restart or redeployment.
+For persistent data like an SQLite database, you must use a **persistent volume**.
+- The application is configured in `services/data-service.js` to use `/data/alan-data.db` when `NODE_ENV` is set to `production`.

+**Steps to Fix:**
+1.  **Add a Volume in Railway:**
+    - In your Railway project settings, go to the "Volumes" tab.
+    - Add a new volume and set the "Mount Path" to `/data`.
+2.  **Set `NODE_ENV`:**
+    - In your Railway service settings, go to the "Variables" tab.
+    - Ensure you have a variable named `NODE_ENV` with the value `production`.
+3.  **Redeploy:**
+    - Trigger a new deployment.

+With these settings, `data-service.js` will correctly point to the persistent volume at `/data/alan-data.db`, and the database will persist across deployments.

 ---